 6. Supply Your Muscles

 Eating more protein is important, as the amino acid content of protein foods is essential for building and maintaining new muscle.
 Shoot for about 1 gram of protein per pound of bodyweight.
-We also recommend taking a fully balanced amino acid supplement developed specifically to meet the amino acid and nutrient needs of professional athletes.
+We also recommend taking Perform, a fully balanced amino acid supplement developed specifically to meet the amino acid and nutrient needs of professional athletes.